When thinking about what to pack, please bear these things in mind:

 - Bin bags (for dirty clothing and footwear)

 - Mark valuables with house name and postcode so it can be posted back to you

 What not to bring

-- Please don’t bring gazebos – they take up valuable tent space in the campsites plus an awful lot of them get left behind.
-We’d also rather you didn’t put tape around your enclosure of tents, please.
-It makes it harder for other people to get to their tents
+- Don’t bring gazebos.
+They take up valuable tent space in the campsites.
+We’d also rather you didn’t put tape around your tent enclosures, please.
+It makes it harder for other people to get to their tents.

-- Excess packaging – if you purchase something new for the Festival, please remove all the excess packing at home, before you arrive
+- Do not bring excess packaging.
+If you purchase something new for the Festival, please remove all the excess packing at home, before you arrive.

 - Persons using fireworks will be evicted from site and materials confiscated.